 All spoilers regarding the Super Rookies era are unmarked.
 Examples relating to the New World era can be spoiler-tagged if deemed necessary.

-The Marine Admirals (the ranks of Commander-in-Chief and Fleet Admiral being bungled with the former) are the second-highest ranking members of the Marines, and are the strongest fighters they can offer, aside from the Fleet Admiral himself (who's usually confined to desk work most of the time anyway).
-The Marine Admirals are the very definition of Authority Equals Asskicking, being feared by pirates and criminals everywhere.
+The Marine Admirals (the ranks of Commander-in-Chief and Fleet Admiral being bundled with the former) are the second-highest ranking members of the Marines, and are the strongest fighters they can offer, aside from the Fleet Admiral himself (who's usually confined to desk work most of the time anyway).
+The Marine Admirals are the very definition of Authority Equals Asskicking, being feared by pirates and criminals everywhere, and are among the strongest individuals in the entire One Piece universe.
 On top of their fearsome combat abilities, they also have the authority to command whole fleets with the many Marines ranked under them, have a say on the overall strategy of the organization, and can issue special orders, such as enacting the Buster Call at any time while also granting anyone else such an ability.
 There are only 3 Admirals at any given time, all acting under a single Fleet Admiral.

 The Admirals and other higher ranked Marines weren't shown at all until the Water 7 Saga, and weren't all revealed until the Paramount War, taking a central role in battling the Whitebeard Pirates.
 After the Paramount War, the higher ranks were shuffled, following several resignations and promotions.